heutelbeck/sapl-demos/sapl-demo-axon/README.md

 ## Use Case Query 4: Subscription Query for Vital Signs, the ```MonitorVitalSignOfPatient``` SubscriptionQuery

-The demo oncludes a set of mock medical sensors attached to different matients.
-The follwoing types of medical monitors are present in the demo:
+The demo includes a set of mock medical sensors attached to different patients.
+The following types of medical monitors are present in the demo:

 ```java
 public enum MonitorType {